 I can solve this two ways, but I'm more of a hack-chop-tape-cut-n-twin&shellack problem solver than most of you are.
 I've got a great idea, actually.

 Fit Stuff bottom line: It's ideal for a more upright position.
 For a leaned fwd position with your head down, get the more expensive "Chapter" model, which comes with a detachable bill, and detach the bill.
-We will order that for you, any color you like.

 If you want another color or model, and there are plenty of good ones, buy it from another Thousand dealer.
 Amazon doesn’t sell these.
 We’re not special-ordering other models or colors, and in that sense, we’re the worst place to buy a Thousand helmet.